tonywei92/cpumon/README.md

 For example, it can be useful for sending an email by triggering an API with a `curl` command that corresponds to this action.

+## Download

+Head to [release](https://github.com/tonywei92/cpumon/releases/latest) page, choose the appropriate binary for your operating system and architecture from the available options, and extract.

 ## Usage

 Example: